tom21487/blog-platform/README.md

 - https://developer.mozilla.org/en-US/docs/web/javascript/reference/global_objects/promise/all
 - https://stackoverflow.com/questions/35612428/call-async-await-functions-in-parallel

-Asynchronous queries
+Asynchronous queries (do this gradually)
 Delete images using fs
 Set up .env file to hide mongo uri, jwt secret key
-Add multer to controller file by making controller an array of middleware functions Create layout for control, user
+Add multer to controller file by making controller an array of middleware functions Make sure creating a "not tagged" post works
+Use formatName instead of encodeURIComponent
+Testing and bug fixes
 Deploy
-Make sure creating a "not tagged" post works
-Use formatName instead of encodeURIComponent

 These are equal:
 // Callback